EndiHariadi43/Bhinneka/CODE_OF_CONDUCT.md

-# Code of Conduct (Contributor Covenant – singkat)
+# Code of Conduct (Contributor Covenant – Short Form)

-Kami berkomitmen menciptakan komunitas yang ramah, inklusif, dan saling menghormati.
+We are committed to creating a welcoming, inclusive, and respectful community.

-## Harapan Perilaku
+## Expected Behavior
-- Bersikap sopan, inklusif, tidak diskriminatif
+- Act with courtesy, inclusiveness, and without discrimination
-- Terima umpan balik secara konstruktif
+- Accept and provide feedback constructively
-- Fokus pada solusi dan kolaborasi
+- Focus on solutions and collaboration

-## Perilaku Tidak Diterima
+## Unacceptable Behavior
-- Pelecehan, hinaan, atau serangan personal
+- Harassment, insults, or personal attacks
-- Publikasi informasi pribadi tanpa izin
+- Sharing private information without consent
-- Gangguan berkepanjangan pada diskusi/proyek
+- Sustained disruption of discussions or project activities

-## Lingkup
+## Scope
-Kebijakan ini berlaku di seluruh ruang proyek (repo, issues, PR, diskusi, komunitas).
+This policy applies to all project spaces (repositories, issues, pull requests, discussions, and community channels).

-## Penegakan
+## Enforcement
-Laporkan pelanggaran ke **conduct@bhinneka.org** (ganti emailmu).
+Report violations to **conduct@bhinneka.org** (replace with your actual contact email).
-Tim maintainer akan meninjau dan mengambil tindakan yang sesuai (peringatan, pembatasan partisipasi, hingga pemblokiran).
+The maintainer team will review reports and take appropriate action (warnings, participation restrictions, or banning).

-Diadaptasi dari [Contributor Covenant](https://www.contributor-covenant.org/) v2.x.
+Adapted from the [Contributor Covenant](https://www.contributor-covenant.org/) v2.x.